Diagnosability and detectability of multiple faults in nonlinear models: Application

+The third step consists in computing the expected values of $ASig(f)$ in function of the multiple faults.
+These values are summarized in Table~\ref{tab1} (See Section~\ref{SectionCriterions} for the conventions used in this table).
+For this application, we start by defining the set of constraints: which corresponds to the physical signification of the model parameters and to the assumption of a non fully clogging pipe.
+Next, Criterions~\ref{Criterion1} and~\ref{Criterion2} are used to obtain Table~1.

-Table~\ref{tab1} shows that the components $ ASig_2(f)$, $ ASig_4(f)$ and $ ASig_5(f)$ permit the discrimination of all the multi-faults for any input $u$.
-Indeed, $ ASig_2(f)$, $ ASig_4(f)$ and $ ASig_5(f)$ do not depend on the component $\phi_2$ which is the coefficient of the only term depending on $u$.
+Table~1 shows that the components $ ASig_2(f)$, $ ASig_4(f)$ and $ ASig_5(f)$ permit the discrimination of all the multiple faults for any input $u$.
+Indeed, $ ASig_2(f)$, $ ASig_4(f)$ and $ ASig_5(f)$ do not depend on the component $\phi_2$ which is the coefficient of the only term depending on $u$ in the ARR.
 Consequently, the model is input-strongly algebraically diagnosable.